Symplectic configurations: a homological and computer-aided approach: Symplectic Cremona transformations

 \begin{definition} Let $H,E_1,E_2,\cdots,E_N$ be a standard basis which is ordered.
 Let $(\vec{v}_k)\in \Omega(D)$ be an element satisfying the following conditions: \begin{itemize} \item The first entry $a_k$ in each $\vec{v}_k$ is non-negative. \item Each class $A_k:=a_k H-\sum_{i=1}^N b_{ki}E_i$ is positive with respect to the ordered basis $H,E_1,E_2,\cdots,E_N$ in the sense of Definition 2.2(2), where $a_k,b_{ki}$ are the entries of $(\vec{v}_k)$. \end{itemize} We call the assignment $F_k\mapsto A_k$ a {\bf virtual homological expression} of $D$. \end{definition}

 We remark that the main difference between a virtual homological expression and a homological expression is that in a virtual homological expression, the standard basis $H,E_1,E_2,\cdots,E_N$, which is ordered, is not required to satisfy any area conditions.
-With this understood, it is easy to see that the assumptions (a) and (b) in the successive blowing-down procedure make perfect sense for a virtual homological expression.
+With this understood, we remark that the assumptions (a) and (b) in the successive blowing-down procedure make perfect sense for a virtual homological expression.

 The following lemma is self-evident, whose proof is left to the reader.

 \begin{lemma} Let $F_k\mapsto A_k=a_k H-\sum_{i=1}^N b_{ki} E_i$ be a virtual homological expression of $D$.
 Then there is a well-defined partial order of infinitely-nearness on the set of $E_i$-classes.
 Furthermore, the virtual homological expression $F_k\mapsto A_k=a_k H-\sum_{i=1}^N b_{ki} E_i$ determines a well-defined combinatorial type, which is called {\bf the virtual combinatorial type} associated to $F_k\mapsto A_k=a_k H-\sum_{i=1}^N b_{ki} E_i$. \end{lemma}